dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you don't love what you do, you won't do it with much conviction or passion.**
+**If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success.**

-Mia Hamm
+James Cameron